Merlot Wine: Your Complete Guide to This Versatile Varietal

 In this guide, you'll learn everything you need to know about this venerable varietal, including where it comes from, where it's grown, what it tastes like, and how it's produced.
 You'll also discover top tips for how to best enjoy this versatile red, including ideal serving temperature, delicious food pairings, and the type of glass to use.
 (Yes, it makes a difference.)

-What Is Merlot Wine?
+Decoding Merlot: What is Merlot Wine?

 Derived from the French term for blackbird, Merlot wine is the progeny of Cabernet Franc and is related to Carménère, Malbec, and Cabernet Sauvignon.
 (It's not surprising that it often gets mistaken for Cab, although there are some distinct differences, including Merlot's softer tannins and fruit flavors.)